NelsonAraujo93/moduleOneCapstone/README.md

 > Give credit to everyone who inspired your codebase.

 I would like to thank Microverse for giving me the chance to improve my coding.
+Also Greatings to Cindy Shin the author of the original design, this is her Behance profile.
+[Cindy Shin](https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>